 Embedded in Semantria, SSV stores, manages, and analyzes unstructured text documents to generate dashboards and reports that focus on trends, patterns, and the drivers behind specific text opinions.

-More than 85% of buyers are willing to pay more for a great customer experience.
-That’s why it’s essential for companies to take advantage of the wealth of customer data they receive every day, so that they can take actions that will improve their customer experience.
+More than 85% of buyers are willing to pay more for a great customer experience, which is why companies need to analyze the customer data they receive every day.

 Text analysis tools make it cost-effective, hassle-free, quick, and accurate to analyze customer data in next to no time.
 There is no need for you to set up complex infrastructure, invest in a team of machine learning experts, or wait months before you can reap the benefits – SaaS text analysis tools are ready to use in minutes.